altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 {
 ~Two hours later only the snow was blowing, covering a glistening metal field of chainsaw blades.
 They waited another hour to be sure, all the while contemplating how to make The Way Out smaller...
-The issue was - no matter what they did - it would grow~ ~The Way Out towered twenty feet tall~
+The issue was - no matter what they did - it would grow.
+The Way Out towered twenty feet tall~
 *Ada poked it with a stick, which shrunk inside out as Ada let go of it* ~Her hand trembled, and every breath was visible in the air~ 'RXD::Random guessing is not going to get us there...'